|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 Some of the best white water rafting in the world is found in the Apurimac and Cotahuasi rivers in southern Peru (class III to V rapids).

 There are countless mountain bike routes, some of them off the beaten paths.
 Mountain bike equipment may be rented, but check well quality of the bikes and if you can bring your own equipment.

 We are trying to replant with native trees.
-In order to protect the ecosystems were the native communities dwelt, ensuring the sources of water for the future.
+In order to protect the ecosystems were the native communities dwelt, ensuring the water sources for the future.

 Bosques para el futuro.com